EPI-ONE/epic/README.md

 ## License

 EPIC project is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).
-For the submodule [Cuckaroo](src/cuckaroo), we follow the original license from the source [Cuckoo](https://github.com/tromp/cuckoo/blob/master/LICENSE.txt).
+For the submodule [Cuckaroo](src/cuckaroo), the original license from the source [Cuckoo](https://github.com/tromp/cuckoo/blob/master/LICENSE.txt) should be followed.